-One-sentence draft bills criticized for lack of transparency
+1-sentence draft bills criticized for lack of transparency

 “To me, it says the legislator has not taken any time to research and make any suggestions,” he said.

-In 2014, Republican Sen. Roger Katz in 2014 — who chairs the government oversight committee— suggested and withdrew a motion to require fleshed-out concept drafts to get a public hearing and work session.
-Dufour of the Maine Municipal Association said she’d support such a solution.
+In 2014, Republican Sen. Roger Katz, who chairs the government oversight committee, suggested and withdrew a motion to require fleshed-out concept drafts to get a public hearing and work session.
+Dufour, of the Maine Municipal Association, said she’d support such a solution.

 Former Democratic Rep. Sharon Treat sponsored an unsuccessful rule change in 2011 to eliminate concept drafts, which she says waste time and inhibit transparency.